 Eventually, we got back in the car to travel up to our cottage we had rented in Aviemore.
 (See our review here!)
 We arrived in the dark and had no clue as to where we were, or the scenery around us.
 It was pitch black at 7pm.

-The cottage was wonderful.
+The cottage is wonderful.
 We let ourselves in and were greeted by a homemade cake and warm interiors.
 A pizza was thrown in the oven and the kids set to work decorating the little cottage with a few Christmas bits I had brought along with us.
 We felt at home right from the moment we stepped in the door and the kids loved having a new bedroom to play hide and seek in.

 We had a warm breakfast to set us up for the day, then wandered into Aviemore to stock up on vegetables for Christmas Day from the local Aldi.
 A Costa stop ensued to keep us toasty for the reindeer sanctuary.
 With the promise of Rudolph’s cousins and a sneaky Santa visit, the kids were eager to get there and experience the magic.
 It was very busy!
 For a £16 family ticket (which I thought was very reasonable) we got entrance to the reindeers’ paddocks and all the information inside.
 We made reindeer cards, listened to the very knowledgable staff members and went on a gnome hunt with a chocolate prize at the end.

 After exhausting the reindeers, we carried on back to the cottage.
 Not before stopping at Loch Morlich for a little stroll on the beach.
 We caught an amazing glow of the sun and Finley got to throw his rocks into the water.
 Simple things eh?